OpenCockpitOpenCockpit

 The default

 Full Claude Agent SDK — tools, plans, slash modes.
-Zero setup if your `claude` CLI is already configured.
+Zero setup if `claude` is already configured.

 🔵